Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 Braddell, A. and Miller, L. (2017), Supporting migrants in low‐paid, low‐skilled employment in London to improve their English.
 In Beacco, J-C., Krumm, H-J., Little, D. and Thalgott, P. (eds) (2017), The Linguistic Integration of Adult Migrants, Some lessons from research  / L’intégration linguistique des migrants adultes, Les enseignements de la recherche.
 Berlin: De Gruyter Mouton / Council of Europe.
 OECD (2023), Introduction Measures for Newly-Arrived Migrants, Making Integration Work.
 Paris: OECD Publishing. https://doi.org/10.1787/5aeddbfe-en
 Stirling, A. (2015), Employment outcomes for migrants in European labour markets.
 London: IPPR

+### Markéta Hajská, CUNI-Univerzita Karlova.
+### Pavel Kubanik, .CUNI-Univerzita Karlova
+### _Romani: One Language, Two Stories_
+Romani has several million speakers worldwide, with hundreds of thousands in the Czech Republic and Slovakia.
+Across Europe, the Romani people constitute a highly heterogeneous community, and the same is true of the individual varieties of Romani.
+From the outside, the Romani people and the Romani language are viewed as a single entity, and policy (including language policy) typically treats them as such.
+The Czech Republic and Slovakia are the countries where we find two varieties of Romani with vastly different levels of linguistic vitality; two linguistic communities to which the same policy has been and continues to be applied, yet with entirely different outcomes.
+Using this example, our lecture will provide a basic overview of the situation of Romani in the Czech Republic and Slovakia, while also serving as a foundation for broader reflection on the factors influencing ethnolinguistic vitality and also situation of these varieties (without firmly established standardization) within the educational systems of the mentioned countries.

+REFERNCES?